Adaptive-Web-Community/Adaptive-Web-Components/packages/adaptive-web-components/docs/api-report.md

 export function composeCard(ds: DesignSystem, options?: ComposeOptions<FASTCard>): FASTElementDefinition;

 // Warning: (ae-incompatible-release-tags) The symbol "composeCheckbox" is marked as @public, but its signature references "DesignSystem" which is marked as @beta
+// Warning: (ae-incompatible-release-tags) The symbol "composeCheckbox" is marked as @public, but its signature references "CheckboxStatics" which is marked as @beta
 //
 // @public (undocumented)
 export function composeCheckbox(ds: DesignSystem, options?: ComposeOptions<FASTCheckbox, CheckboxStatics>): FASTElementDefinition;

 // Warning: (ae-incompatible-release-tags) The symbol "composeCombobox" is marked as @public, but its signature references "DesignSystem" which is marked as @beta
+// Warning: (ae-incompatible-release-tags) The symbol "composeCombobox" is marked as @public, but its signature references "ComboboxStatics" which is marked as @beta
 //
 // @public (undocumented)
 export function composeCombobox(ds: DesignSystem, options?: ComposeOptions<FASTCombobox, ComboboxStatics>): FASTElementDefinition;